eurostat/happyGISCO/README.md

 **About**

-This project implements a `Python` interface of the API to [GISCO](http://ec.europa.eu/eurostat/web/gisco) web-services.
+This project implements a `Python` interface to [GISCO](http://ec.europa.eu/eurostat/web/gisco) web-services, *e.g.* geocoding, routing and NUTS identification.
 This material accompanies the articles referenced below and illustrates the idea of data as a service.

 <table align="center">